If you are a local student you may be eligible.

 To find a course that's available to international students, please visit the search page:

-available full time / available part time
+6 months full time / 12 months part time

-Ongoing, April, Midyear
+Ongoing, January, April, July, October

-The Certificate III in EAL (Access) teaches intermediate English to adults from a non-English speaking background.
+22486VIC Certificate III in EAL (Access) teaches intermediate English to adults from a non-English speaking background.
 English language skills are very important for success in study and employment in Australia.
-You will build on the skills you learned in the Certificate II in EAL (Access) to improve your study and job opportunities, with a focus on the skills you need for problem solving, directions and communicating important information.
+You will build on the skills you learned in the 22485VIC Certificate II in EAL (Access) to improve your study and job opportunities, with a focus on the skills you need for problem solving, directions and communicating important information.

 Your English teacher will work with you to create a learning plan that suits your skills, needs and goals.
-Certificate III in EAL Access students will hear guest speakers.
+22486VIC Certificate III in EAL (Access) students will hear guest speakers.
 You may participate in excursions to put your skills into real life practice.
 You will study written letters, instructions, transactions and personal texts to improve comprehension and grammar.
 This course will help you with everyday activities like banking, shopping, going to the doctor and dealing with government services.
 As a Melbourne Polytechnic student, you can use our libraries, computer labs, and other student services.
 Depending on your eligibility, you may receive funding from the Victorian Government or the Australian Government through Skills for Education and Employment (SEE), and Adult Migrant English Program (AMEP).

 There are no exams.
 Assessment is continuous and ongoing, focusing on the process of learning

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.